wkelly1/SpreadsheetToImage/README.md

 # SpreadsheetToImage
-Converts a image into a spreadsheet image
+Converts an image into a spreadsheet image